bhuvangolhar/Data-Structures-and-Algorithms/OOPS/oops_definition.md

-Java strongly follows the OOP approach, enabling developers to model real-world problems effectively while keeping the code flexible and organized.
-Object-Oriented
-Programming (OOP) in Java is a way of organizing code around objects that combine data and behavior.
-It makes programs more modular, reusable and easier to
-Java is built on OOP principles, which help in designing efficient and real-world-based solutions.

 **Core Concepts of OOPS -**

 1) **Object :** An object is an instance of a class that represents a real-world